madmay247/breeze-historical-options/README.md

 # breeze-historical-options

 ## Introduction
-breeze-historical-options provides traders with second-level historic options data using the ICICI Breeze API.
+breeze-historical-options provides historic options data(starting from seconds) using the ICICI Breeze API.
 Data can be used for backtesting, analysis and simulation purposes.
 All you need is a free ICICI direct account to access Breeze API.

 Referral Link - https://secure.icicidirect.com/accountopening?rfrlcode=8510403004&utm_source=referral&utm_medium=referral&utm_campaign=OAO2.0